Undergraduate institution: Xavier University of Louisiana

 Overall study approach

-I started by reviewing the AAMC’sand familiarizing myself with the topics on the exam.
-I also searched for online videos, watched videos and took notes, used the Premed HQ website, reviewed class notes, and used the AAMC .
+I started by reviewing the AAMC’s What's on the MCAT? online tool and familiarizing myself with the topics on the exam.
+I also searched for online videos, watched Khan Academy videos and took notes, used the Premed HQ website, reviewed class notes, and used the AAMC Practice Exam 1.
 I listened to online materials on my way to the gym and used hard copy materials and wrote notes to highlight, reinforce, and retain information.

 I didn’t spend as much time on the sciences because those were my favorite subjects, and I didn’t have to.
 But, I had to really pay attention to the social sciences because I hadn’t taken any psychology and sociology classes.
 I paid attention to those Khan Academy videos and asked my sister, who was taking sociology, about what she was studying.
 I would also talk about whatever I learned with my family.
 I had some very interesting discussions.
 Both my parents are pharmacists so it was helpful.
 I also tutored classmates on some of the subject areas to get in extra review.